diambra/docs/content/closedbeta.en.md

     ```shell
     diambra agent init .
     ```
     this command will generate the base random agent code (`agent.py`), the requirements with the essential dependencies (`requirements.txt`) and the Dockerfile to create a docker image with it (`Dockerfile`).
-So instead of writing your random agent from scratch, together with its dependencies list and the Dockerfile, you have a hot start!
+So instead of writing your random agent from scratch, together with its dependencies list and the Dockerfile, you have a head start!
 (You could also leverage the agent we provide <a href="https://github.com/diambra/agents" target="_blank">here</a>)

 2. Build the Docker image: